tjmahr/tjmahr.github.io/_posts/2023-07-03-bayesian-ordering-constraint.md

-the posterior samples (estimating things and computing differences and summarizing the distribution of the differences), but this particular model, where the coding was needed to impose the prior ordering constraint, ruled out the posterior-sampling approach.
+the posterior samples (estimating things and computing differences and summarizing the distribution of the differences), but this particular model, where the coding was needed to impose the prior ordering constraint, ruled out the posterior post-processing approach.